Perdue Ad Shows Georgia Democrat Ossoff Refusing to Go Into Coronavirus Relief Details

 ATLANTA — Sen. David Perdue’s (R-GA) campaign released an ad Monday showing Jon Ossoff (D), who is challenging Perdue in Georgia’s runoff election, refusing to answer a debate question about the direct payments Ossoff would include in a coronavirus relief package if he were elected to the U.S. Senate.

-Ossoff advocated during the debate, in which he participated alone as Perdue has declined to debate Ossoff, for lawmakers to include direct stimulus payments to Americans in the next coronavirus relief package as government leaders in various states continue to impose lockdowns and restrictions on businesses as a response to coronavirus spread.
+Ossoff advocated during the debate — in which he participated alone as Perdue has declined to debate Ossoff — for lawmakers to include direct stimulus payments to Americans in the next coronavirus relief package while government leaders in various states continue to impose lockdowns and restrictions on businesses as a response to coronavirus spread.

 However, when debate panelist Greg Bluestein, a political reporter with the Atlanta Journal-Constitution, pressed Ossoff for more specifics on the payments, Ossoff did not provide them.